 \section{Conclusion}

-In this paper, we have presented the \textit{\methodName} (\MIC) model, aiming at providing a more accurate modeling tool for the underlying information diffusion mechanisms in OSNs.
-The use of a marked point process framework ensures an easily interpretable and more refined description of the coupling between information cascades and user activity.
-Benefiting from the convex and factorization properties of the likelihood, parameter learning can be performed in parallel for each user via Maximum Likelihood Estimation methods.
-The model is also supported by a theoretical framework that allows the derivation of differential equations of the moments of the number of events and the conditional intensity, which provide analytical insights for the understanding of the underlying information diffusion dynamics.
+In this paper, we presented the \textit{\methodName} (\MIC) model for information diffusion in OSNs. \MIC is a marked Hawkes process providing an interpretable description of the coupling between cascades and user activity, and its parameter inference can be efficiently performed via Maximum Likelihood Estimation.
+We also derived differential equations for the moments of event counts and conditional intensity, providing analytical insights into diffusion dynamics.